AnimaApp/docs/src/v3/sketch/getting-started/projects.md

 3. Name the new Project
 4. Click **Save**

-This new Project will appear in the dropdown menu of existing Projects in Adobe XD.
+This new Project will appear in the dropdown menu of existing Projects in Sketch.

 ## Learn More:

 1. [Sync design to a Project]
 2. [Archive or delete a Project]
 3. [ Manage Teams Access Levels]
 4. [Upgrade a Team]